SonifyAR: Context-Aware Sound Generation in Augmented Reality: Related Work

 \subsection{AR Sound Authoring}

-Sound in AR provides many benefits, from directing the user's attention and enhancing immersion~\cite{roginska2017immersive,zhou_role_2007} to creating interactive time-varying experiences and increasing accessibility \cite{serafin_sonic_2018,ruminski2015experimental}.
-However, as mentioned, the current landscape of AR authoring tools and platforms reveals a deficiency of support in AR sound authorship.
+Sound in AR provides many benefits from directing the user's attention and enhancing immersion~\cite{roginska2017immersive,zhou_role_2007} to creating interactive time-varying experiences and increasing accessibility \cite{serafin_sonic_2018,ruminski2015experimental}.
+However, as mentioned, the current landscape of AR authoring tools reveals deficiencies in how sound is supported.

-The existing AR authoring tools show diversity in their authoring capability \cite{monteiro2023teachable,nebeling_trouble_2018}.
-Some are easy to use, require no coding skills, and can only attach user-provided sound with certain AR event triggers \cite{haloar,arvid,adobeaero,realitycomposer}.
-Some are heavily code-based and require significant technical skills, but provide substantial flexibility in designing AR sound interactions, including the ability to set parameters like sound decay and code-specific conditions for activating sound assets\cite{unity-website,unreal-engine-website}.
-One common design in these tools is a \textit{Programming by Specification} (PbS) methodology \cite{monteiro2023teachable}, where creators define AR sound content and play conditions during the design phase.
+Current tools highlight a variety of AR sound authoring methods. \cite{monteiro2023teachable,nebeling_trouble_2018}.
+Some---like \textit{Adobe Aero} \cite{adobeaero} and \textit{Apple Reality Composer} \cite{realitycomposer}---are easy to use, require no coding skills, and can only attach user-provided sound with specific AR event triggers \cite{haloar,arvid,adobeaero,realitycomposer}.
+Others---like \textit{Unity} \cite{unity-website} and \textit{Unreal Engine} \cite{unreal-engine-website}---are heavily code-based and require significant technical skills, but provide substantial flexibility in designing AR sound interactions, including the ability to set parameters like sound decay and code-specific conditions for activating sound assets.
+One common unifying approach \textit{Programming by Specification} (PbS) methodology \cite{monteiro2023teachable}, where creators define AR sound content and play conditions during the design phase.
 This allows creators to precisely define the conditions for triggers and the consequent sound effects.

-As mentioned in the Introduction, we identified critical gaps with existing AR authoring tools.
-These gaps are partially due to the limitation of the PbS methodology, since the triggers specified in the design stage naturally lack richness in real-world context, which is crucial for AR sound to be realistic.
+As mentioned in introduction, however, critical gaps exist.
+These gaps are partially due to the limitation of the PbS methodology, since the triggers specified in the design stage naturally lack richness in real-world context, which is crucial for AR sound realism.
 Also, the trade-offs between supported trigger types and the tool's usability make most tools lack coverage for many sound-producing AR events.
 Additionally, all sound assets need to be manually selected or created, tasking creators with sourcing suitable sound effects to match the specific triggers.
 The SonifyAR system aims to address these gaps.